Contact Us for a Free Consultation (213) 542-0979

 Posted by Ronald D. Hedding, ESQ. | Nov 05, 2018

-When it comes to driving on a suspended license, there's all kinds of different penalties that can arise.
-You may have to deal with the DMV.
-When you would have gotten your license back, now that amount of time will be extended because you got extra points on your record.
+When it comes to driving on a suspended license, the potential penalties are significant.
+You may have to navigate the complexities of the DMV, and even when you regain your license, the time before its reinstatement will be extended due to the accumulation of extra points on your record.

-Also, one of the biggest questions when it comes to these driving on a suspended license cases in Los Angeles, has to do with why your license is suspended.
+Also, one of the biggest questions regarding these driving on a suspended license cases in Los Angeles concerns why your license is suspended.
 It's one thing if your license is suspended because of points.
+The penalties for driving on a suspended license can include fines, increased insurance rates, and even jail time, depending on the circumstances.

-A lot of times, we can get that reduced down to an infraction, even though they might file it as a misdemeanor.
+We can often get that reduced to an infraction, even though they might file it as a misdemeanor.
 But, if your license is suspended because of a DUI and you're driving on a suspended license related to that, then you're looking at mandatory jail time if you're convicted of California Vehicle Code Section 14601, which is the misdemeanor DUI conviction.
-Then you'll have a misdemeanor on your record.
+Then, you'll have a misdemeanor on your record.

-Sometimes the registered owner has nothing to do with the car being impounded and their loved one, whoever it is, maybe they're just a friend, let somebody borrow the car and then the registered owner can try to get that car released by the police and the tow yard that has it.
+Sometimes, the registered owner has nothing to do with the car being impounded.
+Their loved one, whoever it is—maybe they're just a friend—lets somebody borrow the car, and then the registered owner can try to get that car released by the police and the tow yard that has it.

-So, these suspended license cases are serious.
+So, these suspended license cases are severe.
 Another big issue that comes up in a suspended license case is noticed.
 Did you know that your license was suspended?
-Or should you have reasonably known?
-The notice has to come in a very good form.
-The presumption that you had knowledge will exist if the DMV, law enforcement officer, or judge followed the appropriate legal guidelines to notify you of the suspension.
+Or do you think you should have a good idea?
+The notice has to come in a perfect form.
+The presumption that you knew would exist if the DMV, law enforcement officer, or judge followed the appropriate legal guidelines to notify you of the suspension.

 For example, if a judge tells you, your license is suspended.
 Don't drive.
-If you get caught driving, you're going to be charged with a misdemeanor and you could get jail time.
-That's good notice.
-If law enforcement tells you and they're going to testify that they told you face-to-face your license was suspended.
+If you get caught driving, you'll be charged with a misdemeanor, and you could get jail time.
+That's reasonable notice.
+If law enforcement tells you, and they're going to testify that they told you face-to-face, your license is suspended.
 That's good service.
 If you get caught driving, it will be driving on a suspended license case in Los Angeles.

-But what if the DMV just mails you something in the mail saying your license is suspended?
-That's probably not going to be good enough service because how do we know that you got it?
-How do we know when you got it in relation to getting pulled over and busted for driving on a suspended license?
-The prosecutor has to prove you had knowledge of the suspension.
+But what if the DMV mails you something saying your license is suspended?
+That will probably be a better service because how do we know you got it?
+How do we know when you got it about getting pulled over and busted for driving on a suspended license?
+The prosecutor has to prove you knew about the suspension.

-So, the DMV sends it Certified Mail and you sign for it that would be good enough for purposes of notice for a suspended license.
-The biggest thing is, they have to let you know that your license is suspended.
-That's why when the police arrest you, they give you a pink slip saying that your license is going to be suspended.
+So, the DMV sends it Certified Mail, and you sign for it.
+That would be good enough for purposes of notice for a suspended license.
+The biggest thing is that they have to let you know that your license is suspended.
+That's why when the police arrest you, they give you a pink slip saying that your license will be suspended.
 You have ten days to contact the DMV when they get somebody for a DUI case.

-The key thing to be able to do that, (1) you can't have any other driving on a suspended license cases; and (2) if you can get your license.
-The courts are really set up that they want people to have a valid driver's license and valid insurance.
+The critical thing to be able to do is (1) you can't have any other driving on a suspended license case, and (2) you can get your license.
+The courts are set up that they want people to have a valid driver's license and valid insurance.

-If you get busted for driving on a suspended license with no insurance and you can then correct that by getting insurance and by getting a driver's license and I can walk into court with that driver's license.
+If you get busted for driving on a suspended license with no insurance, you can correct that by getting insurance and a driver's license, and I can walk into court with that driver's license.

 I've got a lot of power to resolve and negotiate that case.
-Even if you have prior convictions, it helps me out tremendously when I walk in there with that valid driver's license because again, that's the goal of the courts – to make sure everybody is driving lawfully, everybody has insurance.
-That way, if there's an accident or an issue, then the person is covered who is the victim of that particular case.
+Even if you have prior convictions, it helps me tremendously when I walk in there with that valid driver's license because, again, that's the goal of the courts – to make sure everybody is driving lawfully and has insurance.
+That way, if there's an accident or an issue, the person who is the victim of that particular case is covered.

-Every case is different, and the way I do it is I have you come in.
-We sit down and talk about our game plan and when you leave my office, you leave with a plan in mind of exactly how we're going to attack your suspended license case — what we're going to do, what we're going to get and the result that we're going be driving for.
+Every case is different, and I do it by having you come in.
+We sit down and talk about our game plan, and when you leave my office, you leave with a plan in mind of exactly how we're going to attack your suspended license case—what we're going to do, what we're going to get, and the result that we're going to drive for.

 About the Author